When I talk to friends and family about money, reaching financial independence and retiring early, one argument that comes back often is:

 5. Keep a little buffer in an instant access savings account.
 Once you start making your money work harder, it is painful to see idle cash sitting there, but it is better than having to sell low in an emergency.

-6. Make sure you look every year for the best deal in both brokers and high yield savings accounts (if you’re not getting at least 1% in your savings account, consider switching to Discover Bank).
+6. Make sure you look every year for the best deal in both brokers and high yield savings accounts (if you’re not getting at least 1% in your savings account, consider switching to a bank that actually pays you to save).

 7. Pay yourself first.
 Have your savings disappear from your paycheck on the same day the money hits your account.